The following article is an excerpt from "A Book of Bible Study"

 Jesus concluded His teaching by saying: “If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him?”
 (Luke 11:13).
 The Holy Spirit is referred to as the Comforter or Counselor in several passages of John’s Gospel (John 14:16, 14:26, 15:26, 16:7).
 In Matthew’s account of this same teaching, we read: “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give what is good to those who ask Him!”
 (Matthew 7:11).

 From these passages we learn that when we persevere in prayer to God our Father, we are promised the Holy Spirit, who is our Comforter and Counselor.
-And we are also promised “what is good” for us and planned for us according to God’s sovereign purpose for each of our lives.
+We are also promised “what is good” for us and planned for us according to God’s sovereign purpose for each of our lives.

 The need for persistence in prayer is also illustrated in the Parable of the Persistent Widow in Luke 18.
-Jesus told this parable to teach His disciples that they should always pray and not give up hope of receiving an answer from God.
+Jesus gave this parable to teach His disciples that they should always pray and not give up hope of receiving an answer from God.

 Jesus began the parable saying that there was an unrighteous judge who did not fear God, and who had no regard for men.
 There was a widow who kept coming to this judge, asking for justice against an adversary of hers.
 The judge at first kept putting her off, but she kept returning to him, persisting with her request.
-Finally the unrighteous judge said to himself that he would grant this widow the justice she sought, so she would not keep troubling him with her continual returning and pleas.
+Finally, the unrighteous judge said to himself that he would grant this widow the justice she sought, so she would not keep troubling him with her continual returning and pleas.

 Jesus ended the parable with a lesson for His disciples about persistence in prayer when He said: “…Hear what the unrighteous judge said; now, will not God bring about justice for His elect who cry to Him day and night, and will He delay long over them?
 I tell you that He will bring about justice for them quickly.
 However, when the Son of Man comes, will He find faith on the earth?”
 (Luke 18:6-8).